 The authors conclude, stating that the Ethiopian government (Ministry of Health was headed by Dr Tedros Adhanom) was a signatory to the WHO’s International Health Regulations and had an obligation to report the epidemic, but refused to do so.
 Without official recognition of the cholera epidemic, the authors say, there was a delay in accessing donor funds and eliciting an international response.

 Such delays in acknowledging and dealing with reportable epidemics cannot be acceptable to WHO.
 We already saw what happened with the Ebola epidemic in West Africa in 2014-2016!

-My friend was a nurse who had worked in rural areas for a foreign charity organization and she had worked in areas with cholera epidemics.
+One of my friends is a nurse who had worked in Ethiopia’s rural areas for a foreign charity organization, including areas with cholera epidemics.
 She confirmed that she was told by government officials that she was not allowed to write “cholera” in her records, but had to use “acute watery diarrhea” or just “AWD.”
 I was even told of people, including individuals with family members and friends who were victims of cholera, who were arrested or threatened by authorities for saying their loved ones had “cholera.”

 Dr Tedros Adhanom, health extension workers, party politics and denial of food aid and medical care for opposition party supporters.

 Another major issue that should trigger alarm bells and concerns over Dr Tedros Adhanom’s candidacy for WHO Director General relates to his major claim to fame as one of the instigators of the health extension worker (HEW) system of health care in Ethiopia.

 To give him credit, Dr Tedros Adhanom was involved in developing Ethiopia’s HEW system, which allows people in remote small Ethiopian towns and villages to access basic medical care, including, for example, vaccinations, HIV screening and prevention advice and sanitation education.